rmit-s3614351-tariq-bawa/capstone-SEEK/README.md

 **Installing**
 1. Visit the following link: https://raw.githubusercontent.com/rmit-s3614351-tariq-bawa/SEEK/master/SEEK%20updated.zip
-2. The cloud 9 workspace (zip) file will begin to download automatically
+2. The workspace (zip) file will begin to download automatically
 3. Locate the htdocs folder in the XAMPP application folder installed in your system.
 The common default path is as follows:
 Windows: C:\xampp\htdocs
 Linux: /opt/lampp/htdocs